ntclai/Fine-tuning-machine-translation-NLP/README.md

 ---

 ### Application
-  - Applying model results as a translation website
+  - Applying model results as a translation website (translate from English to Vietnamese)
   - Link: https://translate-hub.vercel.app/

 ---